 Because there's a lot of them.
 Here's a list of the most important ones:

-LHC - Lifetime Health Cover (loading) This is a government levy for people who don't have private health insurance once they turn 31.
+LHC – Lifetime Health Cover (loading) This is a government levy for people who don't have private health insurance once they turn 31.
 It's designed to get people to take out private health insurance early in life, and to keep it.
 For every year you don't have hospital insurance on 1 July following your 31st birthday, you'll pay two percent of your premium to the government, which is actually added as a loading on top of your premium.
 It can add up to 70% and applies for the first 10 years of your hospital cover – after 10 years' of continuous cover the loading will be removed.
 It doesn't apply for people born on or before 1 July 1934.
 Note: you only need hospital insurance, there is no loading for extras insurance.

 MLS – Medicare Levy Surcharge This is a surcharge the federal government charges 'high income earners' at tax time (on top of the Medicare Levy) if you don't have private hospital insurance (again, this only applies to hospital insurance, you don't need extras to avoid this).
 If you're single and earning up to $90k (double that for couples and families) you're exempt, but above $90k (or $180k for couples and families) it steps up to 1%, 1.25% then 1.5% depending on your income.
 Your private hospital insurance can only have an excess of $500 or lower (double for couples/families) to be exempt from the MLS.
 Note: there's no cap on co-payments.